 Enough chat, let’s implement this thing

 To summarise everything we have talked about so far I am going to list the high level steps to create a 3PAR Peer Persistence setup.
-I am going to use a Hyper-V setup as an example but the steps for VMware are very similar.
+I am going to use a Hyper-V setup as an example but the steps for another type of failover cluster and VMware are very similar

 - Verify you have the Peer Persistence licence

 - Setup a stretched fabric across both sites